Olagold-hackxx/ClimateWavers2/README.md

 ### Frontend (React)
 - **Repository:** `https://github.com/climatewavers/frontend`
 - **Development branch:** Frontend
 - **Description:** The React application provides the user interface for the Climate Wavers platform.
+The frontend hasn't been able to integrate with all the APIs from all microservices due to the hackathon time constraints.

 ### Backend (Django)
 - **Repository:** `https://github.com/climatewavers/backend`